NFHS Dual Meet Scoring vs. Tournament Scoring 2025-26: Team Points, Advancement Rules & What Actually Differs

 In individual tournaments (sectionals, states, invitationals), there are no “team points per match” in the dual meet sense.
 Instead:

-Advancement scoring: Teams accumulate points as their wrestlers advance through the bracket.
-Common models:
+Advancement scoring: Teams accumulate points as their wrestlers advance through the bracket:

 Place scoring: Wrestlers who finish in the top 6-8 at a weight class earn place points: